tsotoul/MapTheFood/README.md

 ## A collection of projects related to food and maps.

 A PHP MVC project related to food and maps using the LAMP stack and Leaflet.js library for map handling.
+Visit https://mapthefood.com/ for more info.

 - MVC Framework
 - PHP Backend